GLEF1X/GLEF1X/README.md

 ### Hi there 👋

-### :alien: I'm Glib, a Middle Python/Go Developer from Ukraine.
+### :alien: I'm Glib, a Middle Python Developer from Ukraine.
+Sometimes I write some backend using Go.

 ## Technology stack